 Technology can be revolutionary and have a major impact on business, production and everyday life.
 Remember the days before the internet?
 Think about what times might have been like before the industrial revolution.
 After revolutionary advancements, managing the new technology has become an industry unto itself.
 Demand for well-qualified and well-trained technology management professionals continues to grow.
 A masters degree in technology management provides the leadership skills and business fundamentals you need to take advantage of this demand.

-George Mason’s Master’s in Technology Management degree program connects students with leaders in the IT field and teaches them to be at the forefront of new and emerging technologies in the industry.
+One of the top technology management degrees in Washington DC, Mason’s program connects students with leaders in the IT field and teaches them to be at the forefront of new and emerging technologies in the industry.
 The focused and relevant curriculum, experienced faculty, flexible program design for working professionals, active IT industry and global partnerships, and accomplished students and alumni provide professionals with the experience they need to catapult their careers forward.
 It’s not about being the best IT professional; it’s about understanding how IT can be leveraged to impact your company’s bottom line.

 So who should get a masters degree in technology management?